jolexa/aws-apigw-acm/README.md

 ## What?
 This repo represents three cloudformation stacks and two boto3 helpers.

-One stack sets up the API GW and Lambda Hello World function (in `us-west-1`).
+One stack sets up the two API Gateways that proxy to two Lambda Hello World functions (in `us-west-1`).
 One stack sets up the ACM cert, only available in `us-east-1` at this time.
-One stack sets up the Route53 CNAME and changes the API GW Base Path Mapping
+One stack sets up the Route53 Alias and changes the API GW Base Path Mappings

 ## How?
 If you want to test this yourself, change a few variables in `Makefile` and run `make deploy`